synogen/pcbsharmonymods/Texture Replacer/readme.txt

 FusioN. for his PCBS modloader ( https://www.youtube.com/channel/UCb8NrhEi7gWJzVt1eVC7IRQ )
 The Harmony C# patching library ( https://github.com/pardeike/Harmony )

-## Quick Start Texture/Sprite/Material Patching
+## Quick Start Texture/Material/Sound Patching
-Texture and Material Replacer uses three configuration files for replacing textures and materials:
+Asset Replacer uses four configuration files for replacing textures, materials and sounds:
   Image Replacer.conf -> For most of the static images in game like posters, Omega OS icons and wallpapers and such Material Colors.conf -> To change the color of materials in game, for example the walls and ceiling Parts Texture Replacer.conf -> For replacing textures on parts that are spawned in the game like CPUs, graphics cards and such
+  Sound Replacer.conf -> For replacing sounds, OS start sound, screw sounds and such

 Either create a new folder in the mod directory with those three files or use/copy the included "ExamplePack" or "TemplatePack" (empty pack) folder.
+Once you have done that you're set to start configuring the different .conf files.

+## Texture Replacements
-Once you have done that you can start looking for the first texture you want to replace as explained in the following:
+Start looking for the first texture you want to replace as explained in the following:

 1. Open the PCBS_Data folder with AssetStudio ( https://github.com/Perfare/AssetStudio )
 2. Search for the Texture you want to change